 Inventory - Contributed food is valued on a first-in, first-out basis using a weighted average wholesale price per pound as determined by the Feeding America national food bank network.
-For the years ended June 30, 2020 and 2019, contributed food was valued at \$1.74 and \$1.62 per pound, respectively.
+For the years ended June 30, 2021 and 2020, contributed food was valued at \$1.79 and \$1.74 per pound, respectively.
 Purchased food is valued on a first-in, first-out basis.

 Property and equipment - Property and equipment are stated at cost or the fair value at date of gift for donated assets, less accumulated depreciation.
-Acquisitions of \$5,000 or more are capitalized.
+Acquisitions over \$5,000 with a useful life greater than two years are capitalized.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets as follows: